Get out of the conference halls and earn your CME outdoors!

 This Wilderness Medical Provider (WMP) certification course prepares medical professionals to care for patients in remote and austere environments.
 Developed by fellowship-trained wilderness medicine experts, the curriculum is based on the latest evidence-based research, including Wilderness Medical Society (WMS) practice guidelines.

 All medical professional courses are eligible for 28.75 ACGME Cat.
-1 CME credits and 28.25 FAWM credits.
+1 CME credits and up to 28.25 FAWM credits*.
 Upon completion of our Wilderness Medical Provider course, students will also earn a WMP certification, valid for four years.
 Certification through Blue Ridge Adventure Medicine.

 The hybrid format combines online modules with videos and readings, followed by a two-day hands-on portion with immersive experiences focusing on practical skills, workshops, and high-fidelity scenario-based training.